Organizing and referencing namespaced program elements

 A package name is anything that is a legal part of a variable name (not counting the sigil).
 This includes:

 my ; # simple identifierssay Foo::Bar.baz; # calling a method; OUTPUT: «Þor is mighty␤»say Foo::Bar::zape; # compound identifiers separated by ::; OUTPUT: «zipi␤»my = 'Bar';say ::()::quux; # compound identifiers with interpolations; OUTPUT: «42␤»$42; # numeric names$!; # certain punctuation variables

 Packages do not really have an identity; they can be simply part of a module or class name, for instance.
-They are more similar to namespaces than to modules; with a module of the same name capturing the identity of a package if it exists.
+They are more similar to namespaces than to modules.
+A module of the same name will capture the identity of a package if it exists.

 :ver<0> ;:ver<1> ;say Foo.^ver; # OUTPUT: «1␤»

 The syntax allows the declared package to use a version as well as an authority

 auth, but as a matter of fact, it's dismissed; only modules, classes and other higher order type objects have an identity that might include